2011 - A Year In Review

 Great races, stupid quotes, best rider of the year and more.

-was the toughest.
+The Tour of Utah was the toughest.
 Raced at altitude over steep mountain climbs, this race left riders humbled.
 And each year the organizers do a great job of slowly growing the event.
 I hope that they continue to pull in top talent and perhaps more marquee riders.

 Speaking of marquee riders the Tour of Colorado ...
 I mean the USA Pro Cycling Challenge ... scored big with some of the best riders in the pro peloton.
 Tour de France champion - check.
 Huge crowds - check.
 The only dig I could take at this event was the social media was disjointed and the website a cluster.
 And of course there was the name of the race itself - a mouthful that means what exactly?
 Regardless, at the end of the day racers and fans had nothing but high praise and first year stumbles should be expected.